What is an APPG inquiry?

 what the legal and administrative actions taken against Jimmy Lai and Apple Daily mean for freedom of expression in Hong Kong; and

 implications the legal and administrative actions taken against Apple Daily and Jimmy Lai have for businesses operating in Hong Kong

 Other matters of relevance

-Whilst we specifically invite submissions on the preceding four issues, we also invite the submission of evidence on any other matters relating to British banks in Hong Kong that respondents consider relevant to this inquiry.
+Whilst we specifically invite submissions on the preceding three issues, we also invite the submission of evidence on any other matters relating to the impact of the National Security Law in Hong Kong on media freedom that respondents consider relevant to this inquiry.

 Inquiry into violations of human rights and humanitarian principles

 In 2020 the APPG on Hong Kong undertook an inquiry into possible human rights abuses of humanitarian and medical workers and symbols in Hong Kong since the start of the 2019 protests.
 It invited individuals and organisations from Hong Kong and international organisations to submit evidence to the inquiry team, as well as a group of international lawyers and human rights experts, led by the APPG, to curate, analyse, and evaluate the evidence of the inquiry.

 The final report can be viewed online here.

 How will your information be used and GDPR:

 The administration of this inquiry is being undertaken on behalf of the APPG on Hong Kong by Whitehouse Communications, registered with the Information Commissioner's Office.
 Whitehouse will only use your information for the purpose of this APPG inquiry.
 We will not share your data with any external organisation and can assure you that your information is encrypted and secure.
 If you decide to send evidence with us via email, please be aware that our email system is also encrypted and that we have taken necessary steps to ensure it is secure.